vbookshelf/myOfflineAi-PrivacyFirst/README.md

 2. Download an Ollama model

+1. Open the Ollama desktop app.
+2. Paste the model name (e.g. gemma3:270m) into the dropdown in the bottom right.
+3. Type any message e.g. Hi, and press Enter
+4. The model will start to auto download.

 If you have a fast internet connection and at least 8GB RAM then I suggest you download the gemma3:4b model (3.3GB).
 This model can handle both text and images.
 If you have a slow connection then download the smaller gemma3:270m model (292MB).
 This model can handle text only.

-How to download a model:
-Open the Ollama desktop app.
-Paste the model name (e.g. gemma3:270m) into the dropdown in the bottom right.
-Type any message e.g. Hi.
-The model will start to auto download.

-3. Install UV

-UV is a new and fast Python package manager.
-Open your terminal and copy paste this command:

-Mac:
+3. Download the project folder and place it on your desktop

+1. On GitHub click on "<> Code".
+The select "Download Zip"
+2. Download the project folder and unzip it
+3. Inside you will find a folder named myOfflineAi-v1.1
+4. Place myOfflineAi-v1.1 on your desktop.

+4. Initial Setup

+[ macOS ]

+1. Open Terminal (Command+Space, type "Terminal")
-wget -qO- https://astral.sh/uv/install.sh | sh
+2. Paste this command into the terminal to install uv: wget -qO- https://astral.sh/uv/install.sh | sh

-Windows:
+2. Type 'cd ' (with a space after cd)
+3. Drag the folder into the Terminal window
+4. Paste this command into the terminal: cat start-mac-app.command > temp && mv temp start-mac-app.command && chmod +x start-mac-app.command
+5. Press Enter
+6. Open the myOfflineAi-v1.1 folder
+7. Double-click: start-mac-app.command

+[ Windows ]

+1. Press the Windows key on your keyboard
+2. Type cmd and press Enter (a black window will open)
+3. Copy this entire command:
 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"

-4. Download the project folder and place it on your desktop

-Download the project folder, unzip it and place it on your desktop.
-In this repo the project folder is named: myOfflineAi-v1.0

-5. Use the terminal to cd into the project folder

-% cd Desktop
-% cd myOfflineAi-v1.0

-6. Mac Only:
-Run this command.
-It will replace the start-mac-app.command file with a clean copy and make it executable

-% cat start-mac-app.command > temp && mv temp start-mac-app.command && chmod +x start-mac-app.command
+4. Right-click in the black window to paste
+5. Press Enter
+6. Wait for "uv installed successfully" or similar message
+7. Close the window and open a new one for the changes to take effect

-6. Open the folder and double-click a file.
+8. Open the myOfflineAi-v1.1 folder

-Mac:
-Double-click start-mac-app.command

-Windows:
+9. Double-click: start-windows-app.bat

+If Windows shows a security warning:
-Double-click start-windows-app.bat
+1. Right-click on start-windows-app.bat

-This will install all the Python packages.
-Then the myOfflineAi app will open in your browser.
-The terminal will also open.
+2. Select "Properties"
+3. Check the "Unblock" box at the bottom
+4. Click "OK"
+5. Now double-click start-windows-app.bat to run

-7. Use the app
+5. Use the app

 Click on "AI Assistant"
 Type a message.